The brains behind KYND - Bali's globally renowned vegan cafe

 Tell us your story – how did you get here?

 Lauren: My mother is Balinese so Bali was our main holiday destination as kids.
-I have always felt super connected to the land and its people.
-After falling in love with a Balinese guy it was even more motivation for me to want to pack up life in Australia and move to Bali long term.
+I have always felt super connected to the land and its warm-hearted people.
+Falling in love added even more motivation for me to want to pack up life in Australia and move to Bali long term.
 To do this I needed a way to make money to pay for my Bali dreams.
-I was 18 years-old at the time and had no university degree or certificates; however, what I did have was a whole heap of passion and energy to figure something out.
-I tried making a few different labels, one producing swimwear and another label making yearly diaries.
-Nothing really seemed to be my calling.

 What accomplishment are you most proud of?